aarsteinmedia/dotlottie-player/README.md

 }())
 ```

-The new file wil automatically load the first animation when initialized.
-You can toggle between animations with the `next()` and `prev()` methods, or you can use the navigation buttons in the controls.
+The new file will automatically load the first animation when initialized.
+You can toggle between animations using the `next()` and `prev()` methods, or the navigation buttons in the controls.

-Control the playback of multiple animations in a single file.
-In the example below the first animation will play once, and then the next animation will loop:
+Here’s how to control playback settings for multiple animations:

 ```html
 <dotlottie-player